internetofwater/pids.geoconnex.us/docs/contributor/yourls-action/README.md

 ```

 Note: Ensure the location you install yourls-action is on your `$PATH`, otherwise you
-won't be able to use the yourls-action CLI.
+won't be able to use the yourls-action command line interface (CLI).

 YOURLS Action uses environment variables to connect to the MySQL database:
 ```bash